 As most of my readers are aware, I live with mental illness.
-Being diagnosed with Bipolar at 20 years old and then an Emotionally Unstable Personality Disorder recently, I have raised awareness and spoke about my life living with these conditions.
+Being diagnosed with Bipolar at 20 years old I have raised awareness and spoke about my life living with mental illness.

 What I don’t talk about much is an eating disorder.
 Although free of it to some degree, I am left with lifelong physical problems due to my history of an eating disorder.